jonesdeveloperchung-pixel/MyChatDev/README.md

    - Reduce `compression_threshold` in `config/settings.py` (or via CLI).
    - Use smaller models for non-critical roles.

-4. **Graph Recursion Limit Reached**
+4. **Graph Recursion Limit Managed Dynamically**
-   - This can manifest as `GraphRecursionError: Recursion limit of X reached`.
+   - This used to manifest as `GraphRecursionError: Recursion limit of X reached`.
-   - This indicates the workflow is iterating too many times without reaching a stop condition.
-   - You can increase the limit by setting the `recursion_limit` config key (though this is not directly exposed via CLI yet).
-   - More importantly, analyze the logs and deliverables to understand why the workflow is not progressing or halting.
-This often points to issues with agent prompts or quality gate logic.
+   - **Solution:** The `recursion_limit` is now dynamically managed by the system based on the `--max_iterations` CLI argument.
+This ensures that the internal graph recursion limit is automatically adjusted to accommodate longer workflows, reducing the likelihood of this error for typical use cases.
+If this error still occurs, consider if your workflow logic has unintended infinite loops or if `max_iterations` is set to an extremely high value.
+Analyze logs and deliverables to understand workflow progression.

+5. **Quality Gate LLM Not Returning Valid JSON**
+   - This can manifest as `LLM assessment is not valid JSON` warnings and the workflow getting stuck in a loop.
+   - **Cause:** The LLM assigned to the Quality Gate role is not consistently adhering to the strict JSON output format specified in its prompts.
+   - **Solution:**
+     - **Model Selection:** Ensure you are using a sufficiently capable LLM for the Quality Gate role (e.g., `gemma3:4b` or larger models are generally better at strict instruction following than `tinyllama`).
+     - **Prompt Review:** Carefully review `config/system_quality_gate_prompt.txt` and `config/quality_gate_prompt.txt` to ensure the instructions for JSON output are clear, unambiguous, and strongly emphasized.
+     - **Parsing Robustness:** The system includes robust parsing logic, with enhancements to sanitize JSON (e.g., replacing single quotes with double quotes, removing trailing commas) and a more flexible regex for extracting JSON from markdown blocks.
+However, consistent JSON output from the LLM is paramount for accurate assessment.

 ### Performance Optimization